Troll Farms: Extensions

 Substantial theoretical and empirical research has pointed to the fact that individuals may systematically deviate from Bayesian updating.
-In particular, voters can overweight or underweight signals \citep{tversky1992advances,augenblick2023overinference,ba2023over,Denter:2024}.
+In particular, voters can overweight or underweight signals \citep{tversky1992advances,ba2023over,augenblick2025overinference,ortoleva2024alternatives}.
 To account for such phenomena, suppose that upon observing signal realisation $s$, a voter forms her posterior belief as if she observed signal realisation $\beta\left(s\right)$, where $\beta\left(\cdot\right)$ is a strictly increasing function that distorts the perception of the signal according to a particular type of belief updating.
 We assume that $\beta\left(0\right)=0$.
 Thus, not receiving an informative signal does not lead the voter to change her belief.
 Underweighting signals corresponds to the case when $\beta\left(s\right)>s$ for $s<0$, and $\beta\left(s\right)<s$ for $s>0$.
 In this case, the posterior belief for a given $s$ is more conservative -- that is, closer to the prior -- than the Bayesian posterior belief.
-On the other hand, with overweighting, $\beta\left(s\right)<s$ for $s<0$, and $\beta\left(s\right)>s$ for $s>0$, implying less conservative beliefs.\footnote{Another potential deviation from Bayesian updating is voters being unaware of the existence of trolls.
-Evidence of such strategic na\"{i}vet\'{e} has been found in communication (\citealp{cai2006overcommunication,jin2021no}), and in voting interactions (\citealp{patty2007letting,ginzburg2019collective}).
-We discuss the implications of this in the Online Appendix.}
+On the other hand, with overweighting, $\beta\left(s\right)<s$ for $s<0$, and $\beta\left(s\right)>s$ for $s>0$, implying less conservative beliefs.

 More generally, we can introduce a partial order on belief distortion functions $\beta$ in terms of how conservative the resulting posterior beliefs are.
 We define it as follows: